-The Rehabilitation and Remodeling of a House is a project that converts a mixed construction of housing and livestock shelter, very degraded, typical of Aldeia Nova, in Miranda do Douro, into a functional, bright, comfortable, and discreet house in the landscape.
+The Rehabilitation and Remodeling of a Ruined House is a project that converts a mixed construction of housing and livestock shelter, highly degraded, typical of Aldeia Nova, in Miranda do Douro, into a functional, bright, comfortable, and discreet house in the landscape, preserving all references to the vernacular construction of the place.

 This house is intended as a vacation and weekend residence for a family with local roots.